neogeny/TatSu/README.rst

   **Sibling Projects!**

-  Take a look at the simbling projects:
+  Take a look at the sibling projects:
     * `修TieXiu`_ in `Rust`
     * `⻰OGoPEGo`_ in `Go`
     * `꘩TS’emekwes`_ in `TypeScript`
   They are functionally complete and pass all the |TatSu| test suite.

-  Some features are implemented differenty to aboid to the semantics and idioms of each language (features being deprecated in |TatSu| are missing).
+  Some features are implemented differently to abide to the semantics and idioms of each language (features being deprecated in |TatSu| are missing).

-  Prepare to be surprised at the performace differences, after thorough optimizaiton, of `Python` versus `Go`, `Rust`, and `TypeScript`.
+  Prepare to be surprised at the performance differences, after thorough optimization, of `Python` versus `Go`, `Rust`, and `TypeScript`.

 .. _修TieXiu: https://pypi.org/project/TieXiu/
 .. _`⻰OGoPEGo`: https://pypi.org/project/ogopego/